Soil Tillage: Types, Purpose, Pros and Cons

 The most common type of primary tillage is plowing.
 Plowing turns over the top layer of soil, which helps aerate the soil and improve drainage.
 Plowing also helps loosen compacted soils and kills weeds and grasses.
 Moldboard plows are the most common type of plow used for primary tillage.

-Secondary tillage is any other soil movement done after the initial planting and establishment of the crop.
+Secondary Tillage: Secondary tillage refers to any soil movement performed after the initial planting and establishment of the crop.
 Secondary tillage can include cultivating, harrowing, rototilling, and even mowing.
-The purpose of secondary tillage is to help keep the soil loose and aerated, which helps with water infiltration, drainage, and root development.
-It also helps to control weeds, break up any clumps of dirt that may have formed, and allows fertilizers to penetrate the soil.
+The purpose of secondary tillage is to maintain loose and aerated soil, which facilitates water infiltration, drainage, and root development.
+It also helps control weeds, breaks up any clumps of dirt that may have formed, and allows fertilizers to penetrate the soil.

 Intensive Tillage (Conventional Tillage)